Review: "Paris 1919: Six Months That Changed the World"

 MacMillan’s book is both informative and compelling with its overall approach to the Paris Peace Conference.
-MacMillan's arguments are clear and concise, and leave no room for doubt as to what her main focal points will be.
+MacMillan's arguments are clear and concise, and leave no room for doubt as to what her main focal points are throughout the book's entirety.
 However, one of the weaknesses of MacMillan’s book is that her argument(s) are not entirely persuasive.
-This is particularly true when considering the issue of Hitler and the Second World War.
+This is particularly true when considering her analysis of Adolf Hitler and the emergence of the Second World War.
 One cannot help but question the veracity of her argument due to the connections that clearly exist between Versailles and Hitler's rise to power.
 Can the Treaty of Versailles' impact on WWII truly be dismissed, given the fact that Hitler used the treaty for propaganda purposes?
 This in itself shows that the treaty was clearly detrimental to the German people since it gave Hitler a great opportunity to rally his nation around a strong, racist, revenge-driven mindset in the years that followed.

 Even with this small shortcoming, however, I give this book 4/5 Stars and highly recommend it to anyone interested in a history of diplomacy, post-war politics, and the interwar years of the early Twentieth Century.

 Questions for Discussion

 1.)
 Was Germany punished too severely for its actions in World War One?
 If so, how could the situation have been handled differently by the peacemakers in Paris?

 2.)
 Did the situation unraveling in Russia with the Bolshevik Revolution play a role in how the Paris Peace talks proceeded?

 3.)
 What is MacMillan's target audience for this work?
 Does her work appeal to a scholarly or more general audience?
 Or both?